lightning/bolts/05-onchain.md

 # Commitment Transaction

-Nodes A and B each hold a *commitment transaction*.
+The local and remote nodes each hold a *commitment transaction*.
 Each of these commitment transactions has four types of outputs:

-1. _A's main output_: Zero or one output, to pay to *A's* commitment key.
+1. _local node's main output_: Zero or one output, to pay to the *local node's* commitment key.
-2. _B's main output_: Zero or one output, to pay to *B's* commitment key.
+2. _remote node's main output_: Zero or one output, to pay to the *remote node's* commitment key.
-3. _A's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay *B* in return for a payment preimage.
+3. _local node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *remote node* in return for a payment preimage.
-4. _B's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay *A* in return for a payment preimage.
+4. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.

-To incentivize nodes A and B to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers node *A's outputs* (in *A's commitment transaction*) and node *B's outputs* (in *B's commitment transaction*).
-So for example, if node A publishes its commitment transaction, it will have to wait to claim its own funds, whereas node B will have immediate access to its own funds.
+To incentivize the local and remote nodes to cooperate, an `OP_CHECKSEQUENCEVERIFY` relative timeout encumbers the *local node's outputs* (in the *local node's commitment transaction*) and the *remote node's outputs* (in the *remote node's commitment transaction*).
+So for example, if the local node publishes its commitment transaction, it will have to wait to claim its own funds, whereas the remote node will have immediate access to its own funds.
 As a consequence, the two commitment transactions are not identical, but they are (usually) symmetrical.

 See [BOLT #3: Commitment Transaction](03-transactions.md#commitment-transaction)
 for more details.